Admiralty Court Act 1861: Amendments

-Section 16 of the Admiralty Court Act 1861 was repealed by the Administration of Justice Act 1964 by an amendment introduced in the House of Lords.
-The Lord Chancellor at the time, Baron Gardiner, said that "the section had not been invoked for a very long time" and that both the president of the Probate Division and the Admiralty registrar had "been consulted and agree that Section 16 is now obsolete".
+Section 16 of the act was repealed by the Administration of Justice Act 1964 by an amendment introduced in the House of Lords.
+The Lord Chancellor at the time, Baron Gardiner, said that "the section had not been invoked for a very long time" and that both the president of the Probate Division and the Admiralty Registrar had "been consulted and agree that Section 16 is now obsolete".